apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

     STATUS:

     Refer to apps/graphics/twm4nx/README.txt for an overall status.
-Here just some issues/topics unique to the LPCXpresso-LPC54628 and/or this configuration.
+Here are just some issues/topics unique to the LPCXpresso-LPC54628 and/or this configuration.

     1. There is a responsive-ness issue the the FT5x06 touchscreen controller.
        The pin selected by the board designers will not support interrupts.
-       Therefore, a fallback polled mode is use.
+       Therefore, a fall-back polled mode is use.
 This polled mode has significant inherent delays that effect the user experience when touching buttons or grabbing and moving objects on the desktop.